BWibo/3dcitydb-mkdocs/docs/3dcitydb/geometry-module.md

 feature.
 This setup allows you to query features and follow to the geometry, or query geometries and trace back to the feature.

+### Implicit geometries

+Implicit geometries are stored in the `implicit_geometry` column of the `GEOMETRY_DATA` table.
+Unlike feature geometries, implicit geometries use local coordinates, which allows them to serve as templates for multiple city objects in the database.
+This is also the reason why they are stored in a separate column, rather than in the `geometry` column.
+Since implicit geometries are not assigned to specific features directly, the `feature_id` column is set to `NULL`.
+Instead, they are referenced from the [`IMPLICIT_GEOMETRY`](#implicit_geometry-table) table.

+Implicit geometries are typically not involved in spatial queries, so the `implicit_geometry` column does not have a spatial index by default.

+### JSON-based geometry metadata

-The use of predefined spatial database types for storing feature geometries presents two main challenges:
+The use of predefined spatial database types for storing both explicit and implicit geometries presents two main challenges:

 1. **Geometry types:** CityGML features use a wide range of geometry types, including primitives (i.e., points, lines, surfaces, and volume geometries) and composite or aggregate geometries, all based on